 I saw myself in both of those women.
 Two different futures, two different lifestyles.
-I had to ask myself who I wanted to be.
-The answer was obvious.
+I had to ask myself which way I wanted to go.
+The answer was so obvious.

 That is my choice.
-I want to be Freed.
+Yes, I want to be Freed.
 Through Jesus, that’s what I am.

 Thank you God, for showing me.